 If You Have an Individual Health Plan from BlueChoice HealthPlan

 If your plan is one of our non-grandfathered plans — you got it between March 23, 2010, and Dec.
-1, 2013 — you can keep it until 2017.
-We’ll let you know exactly when you need to make that change a little closer to that time.
+1, 2013 — you can keep it until Dec.
+31, 2017.
+You will receive a letter later this year that will explain what you will need to do to select new coverage for 2018.
+Until then, continue to enjoy the benefits of your current health insurance plan.

 If You Need an Individual Health Plan from BlueChoice HealthPlan

-Make sure you check out all of our plans for 2017 during the Open Enrollment Period of Nov.
-1, 2016, through January 1, 2017.
-If you want coverage to start Jan.
-1, 2017, then you need to enroll no later than Dec.
-15. If you miss the Open Enrollment Period, you’ll have to wait until the next year to buy a plan — unless you qualify for a Special Enrollment due to certain life changes or hardship cases.
+Open Enrollment Period for 2017 coverage was between Nov.
+1, 2016 and Jan.
+31, 2017.
+If you missed the Open Enrollment Period, you’ll have to wait until the next year to buy a plan — unless you qualify for a Special Enrollment due to certain life changes or hardship cases.
+See if you qualify for a Special Enrollment.
+If so, you will be required to provide proper documentation before your coverage becomes effective.
+Be sure you check out all of our plans and choose the one that's right for you.
 Shopping for a BlueChoice plan is easy!

 If You Have BlueChoice Coverage Through Your Employer or Another Program